 Ferrets are social animals and they love company.
-It is a great idea to get at least two ferrets or combine ferrets with some other pets like cats.
+It is a great idea to get at least two ferrets or combine ferrets with some other pets.
 Cats and ferrets can get along very well because they are very similar animals.
 Let’s take a look at the unique bond between these two bright and furry animals.

 When you look at their nutrition and behavior, you will see many similarities between cats and ferrets.
 For example, cats and ferrets are both carnivores, meaning they should eat meat.
 Generally speaking, their nutritional requirements are similar.

 Another interesting trait they share is their hygiene.
 We don’t have to bathe cats nor ferrets because they clean themselves.
 Also, both pets are clean animals and know how to use a litter box.

 Based on these similar traits, we can see how they could live together without too much trouble.
 But, there are still rules we have to oblige when introducing one animal to the other.

 The best situation for their introduction of these two animals would be when both are young.
 That way you can raise them together and that strengthens their bond.
 Pets growing up together are closer than those introduced later in life.

 That doesn’t mean we can’t introduce an adult cat to an adult ferret.
 It is possible, but it has to be done in a controlled environment.
 It is a good idea to introduce them in short periods over a couple of days, even weeks.

 What To Consider Before Introductions

 Not every situation is good for introducing two animals, whether they are cats, ferrets, dogs, or other pets.
 Here are some of the aspects that require consideration:

 Owning an older cat or older ferret is a situation when it is better to reconsider putting these two together.
 It’s the same story with a seriously ill pet.
 We aren’t talking about common colds, we are talking about cancers and other difficult medical situations.